Opening Up the Body: The project

 The first phase of the project saw the casebooks being sent to the London Conservation Centre (LCC) in Northampton where the leather covers were treated for a condition known as ‘red rot’.
 They were then transferred to the London Metropolitan Archives (LMA) in Clerkenwell where the interior pages were repaired and digitised.

-Cataloguing and making the collection available began in 2019, and the project is due to finish in September 2021.
+Cataloguing and making the collection available began in 2019, and the project finished in September 2021.
 The digitised records are available through our online catalogue.

 The project team: